-- 1. Parents have a duty to inform school: - I. if their child is asthmatic - II. what medication they require and how it should be administered - III. of likely triggers eg exercise induced, seasonal - IV. and after school club leaders of their child's needs and medication. - 2.
+Parents have a duty to inform school:

+- if their child is asthmatic - what medication they require and how it should be administered - of likely triggers eg exercise induced, seasonal - and after school club leaders of their child's needs and medication.

 Child should bring their preventative inhaler from home each day.
 They must have immediate access to their inhaler when they need it and know where it is kept.
-A spacer device may be required and the pupil may need support to use this. - 3.
-A second, backup preventative inhaler should ideally be provided and labelled with the pupil and class name and stored at the front office, although this is becoming less frequent due to reluctance to prescribe additional inhalers.
-Office staff will monitor the expiry dates and send all medication home in the summer holiday.
-School may not always have a second inhaler, in which case, the primary class inhaler should be checked regularly. - 4.
-When inhalers(blue-salbutamol) are prescribed for chest conditions other than asthma, points 2 & 3 above should be followed. - 5.
-Staff have a duty to - I. Be familiar with the needs of an asthmatic child including guidance from their Health Plan where appropriate.
-Liaise with Family Support Worker where needed. - II.
-Store the child's medication accessibly in class at all times, ensuring that it is available during all out of class activities and when offsite - III.
-Leave clear direction for any alternative class staff - IV.
-Support a child in using their medication routinely or in the event of an attack - 1.
-Say calm, sit down and use a quiet reassuring voice - 2.
-Use relief medication (two puffs, if necessary in 2 minutes intervals on five occasions while emergency support is summoned) - V. Notify parents when a child has used an inhaler excessively or more regularly than usual. - 6.
+A spacer device may be required and the pupil may need support to use this.

+When inhalers(blue-salbutamol) are prescribed for chest conditions other than asthma, points 2 & 3 above should be followed.

+Staff have a duty to

+• Be familiar with the needs of an asthmatic child including guidance from their Health Plan where appropriate.
+Liaise with Family Support Worker where needed.

+- Store the child's medication accessibly in class at all times, ensuring that it is available during all out of class activities and when offsite - Leave clear direction for any alternative class staff - Support a child in using their medication routinely or in the event of an attack - Say calm, sit down and use a quiet reassuring voice - Use relief medication (two puffs, if necessary in 2 minutes intervals on five occasions while emergency support is summoned) - Notify parents when a child has used an inhaler excessively or more regularly than usual.

 Pupils with asthma are listed in the School Asthma Register, found in the front office.

-HEAD INJURIES
+Head Injuries

-a) Pupils who sustain a head injury MUST be reviewed by a First Aider in school.
+Pupils who sustain a head injury MUST be reviewed by a First Aider in school.
 If a pupil has a visible wound, swelling or adverse reaction, parents will be informed and are welcome to assess their child personally.
 Where there are no residual effects, the pupil can remain in school whilst being observed.
 A head injury advice sheet must be completed and sent home with the routine accident record slip.